KotlinWang/wzj/_pages/about.md

 # 🔥 News
 - *2025.02*: &nbsp;🎉🎉 Our paper has been accepted by TIP (IF=10.8).
 - *2025.02*: &nbsp;🎉🎉 Our paper has been accepted by ISPRS P&RS (IF=10.6).
+- *2024.10*: &nbsp;🎉🎉 I have won the 2024 National Scholarship for Graduate Student.
 - *2024.02*: &nbsp;🎉🎉 Our paper has been accepted by RSE (IF=13.5).
 - *2022.04*: &nbsp;🎉🎉 A method for sound recognition of whistles is reported on EGU21.